MHMALEK/funda-code-challenge/README.md

 └── README.md

-└── ... # other configs for editor config, typescript, prettier and ...
+└── ... # other configs for editor config, prettier and ...

 ```